A Scandinavian Welcome from East Asia?: Getting to Know the Andreassen Family

 CORE: Any interesting story/event that you would like to share with CORE readers?

 Andreassens: Samuel, our adopted son, has been living with us in foster care since he was almost 9 months old.
 Samuel has cerebral palsy and is a great blessing to us and many others in a special way.
 The adoption just went through in October 2012, after having him in foster care for over 5 years.
 We knew that God wanted to give him to us, but it is so great to finally have it on paper!

 CORE: What advice would you give to teachers/staff members preparing to go overseas?

 Andreassens: Be flexible.
 When you move to a different culture and a different setting, being flexible will help you very much.
 Not everybody is flexible by nature, so for those of you who are not – try to think about the challenges as an adventure.
 Having a positive attitude is also important, even if things do not go the way you (and sometimes everyone else!) expect.
 A positive attitude will make the difficulty/challenge more enjoyable.
 Do everything as if you are doing it unto the Lord.

 CORE: It is amazing to see how the Lord connects people to one another in His providence, and then moves them where He desires in order to accomplish His purposes.
-We are so grateful that the Andreassen family is a part of the larger NICS/Oasis family.
-If you ever plan a visit to the Oasis school in Kunming, a warm Scandinavian greeting awaits you!
+We are so grateful that the Andreassen family is a part of the larger Oasis family.
+If you ever plan a visit to the Oasis school in the Far East, a warm Scandinavian greeting awaits you!